-What I didn’t realize what was going to happen, but I had a feeling it was going to force me to do, was that using a Leica rangefinder made me feel more creative and more excited about capturing moments in life.
+What I didn’t realize was what was going to happen to me, was that using a Leica rangefinder made me feel more creative and more excited about capturing moments in life.
 I’m still trying to figure out why, but the camera inspires you to step out of your comfort zone with all the conveniences of modern camera technology and go back to the essentials.

 Das Wesentliche as they say in German.
 Meaning “The Essentials.”

 Through my short journey with the M9, I’ve eventually upgraded to the M (Typ 240) and ultimately to the M10, the latest iteration of the M rangefinders.
 This goes to show that I’ve become comfortable shooting a rangefinder in most situations, but my ability to use the Leica in dynamic situations was ultimately tested in one situation: weddings.